 The Serengeti is arguably the finest national park in Africa and offers a cornucopia of wildlife viewing.
 Just about every large animal in East Africa can be regularly seen in the Ecosystem.
 Truly extraordinary wildlife sightings are frequently reported by many of our returning guests and even our most experienced guides with 100 plus safaris under their belts can still be heard oohing and awing over some rare animal or behavior.

 In fact, one of our veteran guides was explaining in delight about watching a pride of lions attack a young buffalo when the tables suddenly turned and the lions became the hunted as the entire buffalo herd parried in defense.
 This got me reminiscing about my personal favorite bush experiences and what other returning guests commonly report back as their own highlights while on safari in the Serengeti.
-Accordingly, here we have the Top 10 Serengeti list in my opinion (What are your top highlights or favorite memories?):
+Accordingly, here we have the Top 10 Serengeti list in my opinion:

 #1 – Watching the antics of the Sametu Lion Pride at the Sametu Kopjes, East Serengeti.
 This unusually large lion pride was made famous by the booked entitled ‘Lions Share’ and was featured a few years back in the National Geographic movie called ‘Super Pride’.
 A coalition of 4 extraordinary large male lions, known as the “Greek Gods” (Zeus, Ares, Apollo and Demeter), led this pride for several years.
 Seeing the pride all together at the epicenter of their territory right at the Sametu Marsh with all the cubs, adult females and resident males in attendance is tough to beat!